-$$N = \rho_R R + \rho_B A_B + \rho_M A_M. \tag{3}$$
+$$N = \rho_R R + \rho_B A_B + \rho_M A_M.$$ (3)

 $(1 - \rho_R)$, $(1 - \rho_B)$, and $(1 - \rho_M)$ are the fractions of domestically raised revenues, aid, Japanese bilateral aid and other aid, respectively, allocated to government development expenditures.
-There two constraints reflect alternative uses of government revenues augmented by foreign assistance.4 The first constraint allows for the possibility that D can be financed partly by domestic revenues and partly by different sources of foreign aid.
+These two constraints reflect alternative uses of government revenues augmented by foreign assistance.3 The first constraint allows for the possibility that D can be financed partly by domestic revenues and partly by different sources of foreign aid.
 The second constraint assumes that domestically raised revenues, and foreign aid not used for development purposes, go towards nondevelopment government expenditure.
 The model thus involves a trade-off between development and other spending by the government.
 It is a theoretical model of the implications of recipient preferences that can be used to determine the fiscal behavior of the government in the presence of foreign aid.

 Solving the constrained loss minimization problem leads to a set of nonlinear simultaneous equations.
-The direction and extent of the impact of Japanese bilateral and other
+The direction and extent of the impact of Japanese bilateral and other foreign aid on N and D can be estimated.
+The eight sets of estimating simultaneous systems equations appear in Table 2.

-Incorporating fungibility into a decision making problem as a subproblem is extremely difficult.
+3 Incorporating fungibility into a decision making problem as a subproblem is extremely difficult.
 Use of a single budgetary constraint a priori assumes that aid is 100 percent fungible.
 While not directly addressing the fungibility issue, our approach does not a priori assume 100 percent fungibility; it does look at the allocation of aid among budgetary categories.
 See Pack and Pack (1990, 1993) for further discussion of fungibility.